 Ontario Provincial Parks

 Pitching a tent in the winter months isn’t for everyone, but you can still experience the feeling of escape that comes with a camping trip without actually having to sleep under the stars.
 How?
 By renting a yurt.
 Yurts offer warm, affordable, yet simple accommodation in several parks that are a reasonable drive from Toronto.
 If you go you’ll just have to bring your own bedding, cookware, and dishes.
 Other options for roofed accommodations in Ontario Provincial Parks include rustic cabins, camp cabins, and cottages, depending on the level of comfort you’re looking for.
+Not to mention, winter in a provincial park offers spectacular scenery thanks to snow-covered trees and hiking trails to enjoy.

 Travel time from Toronto: Varies